yawut/wiiurpxtool-ng/README.md

 # Dependencies
 - zlib
 - A C++20 capable compiler
-- Applications using the library need to be built with C++17 or newer

 # Credits
 - Hykem (documentation and research of the RPL/RPX format)